AnnieFiB/webportfolio/_posts/2025-03-05-telcos-customer-churn-prediction-model.md

 ---
 # **Predicting Customer Churn: A Telecom Industry Case Study with Machine Learning**

-### Discover how machine learning can predict telecom customer churn.
+Discover how machine learning can predict telecom customer churn.
 Learn to clean data, handle imbalances, and deploy models (Logistic Regression, Random Forest, KNN) to retain high-risk customers.
 Perfect for data scientists and telecom professionals.

+`#CustomerChurn #TelecomAnalytics #MachineLearning #DataScience`

 ## **Introduction: The Cost of Customer Churn**

-Customer churn is a critical challenge for telecom companies—losing a customer is **5-25x more expensive** than retaining one.
-This project tackles churn prediction using **machine learning (ML)**, analyzing a telecom dataset to:
+Customer churn is a critical challenge for telecom companies—losing a customer is 5-25x more expensive than retaining one.
+This project tackles churn prediction using machine learning (ML), analyzing a telecom dataset to

 *   **Identify at-risk customers** (e.g., short-tenure, high-cost plans).